Top Paris activities

 Read more

-Hotel de Ville (Pass By)
+Hotel de Ville (pass by)

 Since 1357, the Hotel de Ville de Paris, has been the seat of the Paris City Council.
 The construction draws much inspiration from Neo-Renaissance style.
 It is open to visitors, you can visit the banquet hall, designed to the template of the Hall of Mirrors in Versailles.